lupyuen/lupyuen.github.io/src/touch2.md

 }
 ```

-This is what we see...
+This is what we see (with TWI0 Logging Enabled)...

 ![Read Product ID from Touch Panel](https://lupyuen.github.io/images/touch2-code3a.png)